Guara-Tech/bp/README.md

 > [!TIP]
 > To use this tool, you'll need to log in manually and complete any additional security steps, such as MFA, validation, and facial recognition.
 This tool only handles the buying process.

+### Web Interface

+BuyPal includes a user-friendly web interface that allows you to:

+1. Create a list of products you're considering
+2. Let BuyPal randomly select one item from your list
+3. Automatically complete the purchase process

+To access the web interface, simply navigate to http://localhost:3000 after starting the server.

 ### Supported Platforms